 A typical land development project involves a variety of professionals drawing from their respectively diverse bodies of knowledge.
-Despite this, the outcome sought by you as an owner or purchaser remains a piece of land or a new building to use.
+Despite this, the outcome sought by you as a developer remains a piece of land or a new building to use or sell.

 Achieving this outcome requires unprecedented workflow collaboration, usually under the direction of a lead professional or project manager.
 Unfortunately, strong professional silos persist that put pressure on the project management triangle of scope, cost and time.